 For bowls blanks cut directly from a log, there is more choice of the growth rings orientation within the bowl.

-Note that for all the examples shown in the diagrams above, the centre of the log (the pith) has deliberately been excluded.
+Note that for all the examples shown in the diagrams, the centre of the log (the pith) has deliberately been excluded.
 This reduces the risk of the bowl cracking as it dries.
-With a real log, the pith would cut away and discarded as the log was converted into blanks for use.
+With a real log, the pith would be cut away and discarded as the log was converted into blanks for use

 Next – Bowl Design